The Best Recurve Bow: Our Picks (Updated: July 2020)

 Q: So, I bought my bow... and I forgot to buy arrows!
 I've looked online, and selecting arrows is totally baffling.
 What do I do?

 A: When most new archers get a bow, they forget that they need to buy arrows, too.
 Our favorite for new archers is the Easton Jazz XX75 arrow.
-They're aluminum, which means that can get beat up and remain usable—and that's a great feature for new archers—they're affordable, and pretty much any size will be a good fit for a new archer, which means they're easy to select.
-We've written about them here.
+They're aluminum, which means they can get beat up and still remain usable, and that's a great feature for new archers.

 Q: What does the "#" mean?
 I see that everywhere.